Value-added tax (VAT)

 Special Stamp Duty (SSD)

 The transferor of a residential property, commercial property, office, car-parking space, or property under construction is subject to SSD at 20% on the value of the property if the property is resold within a year of its purchase.
 The SSD rate is reduced to 10% if the resale takes place between one and two years after the purchase.
-The SSD is also applicable to transfers of an 80% or more shareholding interest in a Macau company that has properties.
+The SSD is also applicable to transfers of an 80% or more shareholding interest in a Macau company that owns properties.

 Buyer Stamp Duty (BSD)

-A company, an entrepreneur, or a non-Macau resident acquiring a residential property in Macau is subject to BSD at a flat rate of 10%, on top of the existing Stamp Duty and SSD, if applicable.
+A company, an entrepreneur, or a non-Macau resident acquiring a residential property in Macau SAR is subject to BSD at a flat rate of 10%, on top of the existing Stamp Duty and SSD, if applicable.

 Professional (Salaries) Tax